George C. Sibley: Fort Osage

 Sibley was cleared of wrongdoing because of his good reputation among friends William Clark and Acting Governor Frederick Bates.
 Consequently, Sibley was then given the position of factor at Fort Osage in western Missouri, near present-day Kansas City, Missouri, in 1808.

 While at Fort Osage, Sibley quickly engaged in creating relationships with the neighboring Osage tribes.
 In 1811, he led an expedition, known as the George C. Sibley Expedition, to improve relations with the Pawnee and Kansa tribes, and also to locate the rumored Jefferson's salt mountain.
 Instead, he found it in the Salt Plains in northwest Oklahoma.
 He kept several journals of his travels, but never published them.
+Sometime prior to his posting to Fort Osage, Sibley purchased an enslaved man named George.
+In 1812, during a trip to Washington D.C., he purchased a young enslaved women named Betty.
+Betty and George entered a relationship with one another, and Betty had at least at least two children, sons George and Edward.
+In 1819, Sibley sold enslaved man George, husband of Betty and father fo George, jr., and Edward.
+At one point Sibley had six slaves; two years before the civil war he freed that last remaining two prior to legal emancipation.

 Once the War of 1812 began, Sibley briefly moved back to St. Louis because it was feared that the British would entice the local Native American tribes to attack Fort Osage.
 This, however, lasted briefly, because the Osage tribes complained about having to travel the extra distance to St. Louis for their trade goods.
 As a result, in 1813, Sibley opened a temporary trading post in Arrow Rock, Missouri, for the duration of the war.

 While stationed at Fort Osage, in 1815, Sibley married Mary Easton, the daughter of prominent St. Louis attorney and Missouri's second attorney general, Rufus Easton.
 Sibley maintained this post until 1822, when the United States decided to formally end its Indian trade system.
 By this time, most of the Native Americans had been resettled outside of Missouri.
 After the trading post closed in 1822, George and Mary remained at Fort Osage, where he served as postmaster until the fort closed in 1825.